Help - Maintaining your approvals - Radiation Assurance

 This page provides the following information:

-When to notify changes/amendments to Radiation Assurance
+When to notify changes/modifications to Radiation Assurance

 • the number of scans – this can be an addition or reduction (for example as a result of change in length of time participants are in follow-up, addition of new arms to the study which include scans)